cybrilla/rta-docs/docs/additional-apis/pre-verification.md

 ### Note on NRI bank account verifications
 - Currently, you can only attempt Pre Verification of `nre_savings` and `nro_savings` bank accounts
 - All the NRI bank accounts will be manually verified as of now
+- `bank_account_proof` is mandatory for NRI bank account verifications

 ### Note on PAN validation
 - You need to provide `pan`, `name` and `date_of_birth` to trigger a PAN validation